Luna-devv/Luna-devv/README.md

 - [discord-botlist.eu](https://discord-botlist.eu) - We give you the ailability to apply and give your bot a page on our site. <br />
 - [tixte.com](https://discord.gg/cFZM3EJ3hS) - The fast, free and easy way to upload and store your files in the cloud. <br>
 - [dasu.gifts](https://discord.com/oauth2/authorize?client_id=525748238255390721&permissions=322785&scope=bot%20applications.commands)- Utilize powerful rules and control your giveaways with no limitations. <br />
-- [pronouns](https://prms.waya.one)- A Simple way to add your Pronouns and Sexualities in Discord. <br />
+- [pronouns](https://prbs.waya.one) - A Simple way to add your Pronouns and Sexualities in Discord. <br />
+- [waya](https://waya.one/go/topgg) - A simple and high quality multi-function bot with Pronouns Select, Starboard, Logging, Welcome and Ticketing. <br />
 <br />

 ### Stats